Burgundy By Bike: Short Break4 Days & 3 Nights

 Located in the heart of historic Dijon, just a stone’s throw away from the Notre Dame church.
 Rooms are modern and comfortable and the friendly staff here are on hand to offer advice about the surrounding attractions and area.

-Leaving Dijon, cycle south west across the l’Ouche river as urban dwellings give way to the rolling vineyards of Cote du Nuits.
-Soon you’ll reach a series of charming villages; Couches, Fixin and Gevrey Chambertin where the Grand Crus listed wines of Chambertin and Chambertin-Clos de Beze are produced.
-Pedal into the sleep village of Vougeot, where the Château Clos du Vougeot estate is worthy of a visit.
+Leaving Dijon, cycle south-west across the l’Ouche river as urban dwellings give way to the rolling vineyards of Cote du Nuits.
+Soon you’ll reach a series of charming villages; Couches, Fixin and Gevrey Chambertin, where the Grand Crus listed wines of Chambertin, and Chambertin-Clos de Beze are produced.
+Pedal into the sleepy village of Vougeot, where the Château Clos du Vougeot estate is worthy of a visit.

 Set in the heart of extensive vineyards, this 3* hotel provides a comfortable stay in rustic buildings, some of which have views across to the famous ‘Clos de Vougeot’.
 Easy to explore the village on foot, the friendly owners are also happy to arrange wine tasting in the neighbouring vineyard.

 Dating back to the 12th century, this 3* hotel is only a short ride from the famous Château Clos du Vougeot.
 Complete with gardens and pool, the hotel restaurant serves unfussy, rustic regional cuisine perfect for hungry cyclists.

 Today, cycle south via Nuits-Saint-George, where the most sought-after Mugnier, Clos de la Marechale Blanc, is produced.
 From here, pedal onwards via the northern vineyards of Côte du Beaune to the medieval centre of Beaune town, which has assumed its position as possibly one of the best places in France for wine tasting.